Verified July 2026 · Cited to primary sources

 SermorelinGrade B

 No peptide here has strong human sleep-efficacy data.
 Epitalon (Grade D) rests on small Russian studies.
-Sermorelin (Grade B) is better-evidenced overall and sometimes used for sleep/recovery, but it is a GH-axis peptide, not a dedicated sleep aid.
-Honest answer: sleep is the weakest-evidence peptide category.
+Sermorelin (Grade B) is better-evidenced overall and sometimes used for sleep and recovery, but it is a GH-axis peptide, not a dedicated sleep aid.
+The honest answer: sleep is the weakest-evidence peptide category.

 How we ranked these